ppzzmm/stocks-consumer/README.md

 ```bash
 $ cargo run
 ```
-- Placed inside the **stocks-endpointsr** project in another terminal, to finish the project launch we have this **Rest API** in rust to buy or sale stocks, this endpoints send an event in the kafka topic to the consumer (**stocks-consumer**) process the information:
+- Placed inside the **stocks-endpointsr** project in another terminal, to finish the project launch we have this **Rest API** in rust to buy or sell stocks, this endpoints send an event in the kafka topic to the consumer (**stocks-consumer**) process the information:
 ```bash
 $ cargo run
 ```